Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 - "Certain statistics can be used to describe the quality of an assembly"
 ---

+> ## WARNING
+> This lesson will take several hours to run and complete!
+You can find some recommended reading at the end of the page you might want to read whilst you're waiting.
+{: .callout}

 ## Assembling reads
 <img align="right" width="325" height="316" src="{{ page.root }}/fig/03_short_analysis_flowchart_short_asm.png" alt="Analysis flow diagram that shows the steps: Sequence reads, Quality control and assembly." />